 If symptoms of GAD are present, your doctor will begin an evaluation by asking questions about your medical history and performing a physical examination.
 Although there are no laboratory tests to specifically diagnose anxiety disorders, your doctor may use various tests to look for physical illness that may cause the symptoms.

-A doctor bases his or her diagnosis of GAD on reports of the intensity and duration of symptoms, including any problems with functioning caused by the symptoms.
+A doctor bases his or her diagnosis of anxiety disorders like GAD on reports of the intensity and duration of symptoms, including any problems with functioning caused by the symptoms.
 Your doctor will then determine if your symptoms indicate a specific anxiety disorder.
 GAD is diagnosed if symptoms are present during a period of at least six months.
 The symptoms also must interfere with daily living, such as causing you to miss work or school.

 How is GAD Treated?